cockroachdb/dcos-cockroachdb-service/README.md

 * `--s3-dir`: AWS S3 target path
 * `--s3-backup-dir`: Target path within s3-dir
 * `--region=`: AWS region

+By default, the AWS access and secret keys will be pulled from your environment via the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, respectively.
+You must either have these environment variables defined or specify the flags for the backup to work.

 Make sure that you provision your nodes with enough disk space to perform a backup.
 The backups are stored on disk before being uploaded to S3,